TLINDEN/epuppy/README.md

 unmaintained but the best I could find to parse EPUBs.
 Find it in the `pkg/epub/` directory.

+The idea behind this tool is to be able to just take a look into some epub file without the need to leave the shell.
+And it had to be fast enough to just peak into an ebook.
+However, it is possible to actually read epub ebooks with epuppy but I'd encourage you to buy a hardware ebook reader with an e-ink display.
+It's better for your eyes in the long run.

 ## Screenshots

 - Viewing an ebook in dark mode